 The Group has a leading position in retail, corporate and investment banking in Poland.
-As at 31 December 2014, mBank's market share in retail loans and retail deposits stood at 6.2 per cent. and 5.3 per cent., respectively (based on NBP figures).
-Based on publicly available information from, inter alia, the Association of Polish Banks and the online portal Bankier.pl, the Bank is one of the leading retail banks in Poland, both in terms of active users of internet banking and the number of new customers based on new current account openings.
+As at 31 December 2015, mBank's market share in retail loans and retail deposits stood at 6.5 per cent. and 5.7 per cent., respectively (based on NBP figures).
+Based on publicly available information from, inter alia, the Association of Polish Banks and the PRNews.pl reports, the Bank is one of the leading retail banks in Poland, in terms of active users of internet banking (no. 2 in Poland as at the end of September 2015), active users of mobile Banking (no. 1 as at the end of September 2015) and the number of new customers based on new current account openings.

-As at 31 December 2013, the Bank's market share in corporate loans and corporate deposits stood at approximately 6.2 per cent. and 8.8 per cent., respectively (based on NBP figures).
+As at 31 December 2015, the Bank's market share in corporate loans and corporate deposits stood at approximately 6.3 per cent. and 9.8 per cent., respectively (based on NBP figures).
 Furthermore, the Bank has been consistently ranked as one of the leading banks providing investment banking services in Poland.
-According to Fitch Polska S.A., Rating and Rynek, as at 31 December 2014 the Bank was the market leader for arranging bank debt securities and ranked third in the market for providing corporate bonds and fifth for providing short-term debt securities.
+According to Fitch Polska S.A., Rating and Rynek, as at 31 December 2015 the Bank was the market leader for arranging bank debt securities and ranked fourth in the market for providing corporate bonds and seventh for providing short-term debt securities.
 The Bank is also ranked among the leading government debt securities primary dealers by the Polish Ministry of Finance as well as money market dealers by the NBP.
-In 2014, mBank was ranked number one in the money market dealers activity index.